EPDiscord/JackBlack/README.md

 - `/loan` command - borrow money
 - `/stats` command - server admin only, shows you the server's statistics gathered
 - `/transfer` command - transfer money between users

+# Credits

+Credits to firefish111, azrael and Peppybug for developing maintaining this code in the https://discord.gg/ericparker server